 There is actually a big difference between an apology and a disclosure.
 An apology is an expression of sympathy, regret or condolence.
 “I’m sorry” laws adopted in 36 states protect the medical industry from litigation.
 Under the “I’m sorry” law, an apology is no admission of liability.
 While the “I’m sorry” law protects only the medical industry, all industries can benefit from learning to safely apologize to customers and in turn, reap the financial benefits of reduced litigation costs and reductions in customer defection due to dissatisfied customers.

 An apology can be genuine and safe at the same time.
-Here are sample expressions of a sincere and safe apology:
+Here are sample expressions of a sincere and harmless apology:

 - “I’m sorry that you had to make this call today.”